tommyettinger/anim8-gdx/README.md

 `setDitherStrength(float)` methods (use the method on the class that is producing output).
 For NONE, there's no effect.
 For CHAOTIC_NOISE, there's almost no effect.
 For anything else, setting dither strength to close to 0 will approach the appearance of NONE, setting it close to 1.0 is the default, and strengths higher than 1 will make the dither much stronger and may make the image less legible.
-NEUE, SCATTER, and DIFFUSION sometimes have trouble with very high dither strengths, though how much trouble varies based on the palette, and they also tend to look good just before major issues appear.
-NEUE is calibrated to look best at dither strength 1.0, but may stay looking good at higher strengths for longer than SCATTER does.
+NEUE, SCATTER, DODGY, and DIFFUSION sometimes have trouble with very high dither strengths, though how much trouble varies based on the palette, and they also tend to look good just before major issues appear.
+NEUE is calibrated to look best at dither strength 1.0, as is DODGY, but NEUE may stay looking good at higher strengths for longer than SCATTER or DODGY do.
 The `setDitherStrength(float)` methods on PNG8 and AnimatedGif were added in version 0.3.5 .

 # Palette Generation